 On that day of glorious triumphal entry into that little town.
 People rejoice and cried out ““Blessed is the King who comes in the name of the Lord!
 Peace in heaven and glory in the highest!”
 (Luke 19:38).

 The following Sunday they cried out, demanding His execution.

 This Sunday, people across the world will also cry out, ““Blessed is the King who comes in the name of the Lord!
 Peace in heaven and glory in the highest!” in their annual trek to a church near them.
 Dressed in their “holy attire,” (Ps.
 96:9a) just as the Bible commands.

-And we will do nothing to tell them of the horror they will face for eternity if they don’t repent… no. Not this weekend… It’s all about jelly beans and eggs.
+Not this weekend… It’s all about jelly beans and eggs.
 Family and friends.

-Not reality.
 Not the cross.